lokimckay/grypt/README.md

 - Git `clean` and `smudge` filters encrypt and decrypt the files whenever you commit or checkout.
 - Local files remain as plaintext, remote repository receives encrypted data.

+## How can I be sure that my files are encrypted before pushing?

+After running `git add .` and `git commit -m "message"`, run this command:
+`git show HEAD:my_file.md`

+You should see this magic header at the top of the encrypted output:
+`age-encryption.org/v1`

 ## Should you use this?

 This project should not be used in serious contexts.